 At some point in my education I learned most folks are born with five basic senses: sight, touch, sound, taste, and smell.
 On January 2, 2008, I lost the sense of sound leaving me with a mere four.
 Not fair, I thought, and ohshet did I struggle with my loss.
 That is when I became a green dot collector at the psychiatric facility.
 If the green stickers were square-shaped I could have easily filled enough S & H Green Stamp books to redeem for dozens of pink melamine place settings.

 I compensated the best way I knew how with only four senses until I discovered I could replace the lost one with a new one, the sense of humor.
 I certainly don’t mean I turned into a stand-up comedian.
 I’m a wanna-be-writer not a speaker.
 Besides, one of my newer diagnoses of epilepsy further complicates my ability to communicate.
 Like a scene right out of 50 FIRST DATES starring Drew Barrymore:

+Patient #1: Do you know who that guy is?
 Patient #2: Dude, I don't even know who I am.